dataluscorp/browser/testing/geckodriver/doc/Flags.md

 Selects the port for geckodriver’s connection to the [Marionette] remote protocol.

-In the default mode where geckodriver starts and manages the Firefox process, it will pick a free port assigned by the system and set the `marionette.port` preference in the profile.
+In the default mode where geckodriver starts and manages the Datalus process, it will pick a free port assigned by the system and set the `marionette.port` preference in the profile.

-When `--connect-existing` is used and the Firefox process is not under geckodriver’s control, it will simply connect to <var>PORT</var>.
+When `--connect-existing` is used and the Datalus process is not under geckodriver’s control, it will simply connect to <var>PORT</var>.

 [`--connect-existing`]: #connect-existing